jstat17/minihack-rl/README.md

 To run the model-based (DQN):
  - to train the agent: `python train.py`
  - the to watch the agent in action: `python play.py`
+ - The model-based DQN agent has a list of environment names and a list of environment actions it iterates through (env_names and env_action_spaces).
+Choose the ones to train on in order.

 To run the model-free (PPO):
  - to train the agent: `python Multi_room_PPO_training.py`